Jacob-P-Busby/JZip/README.md

 └── working - The directory where the binary should be executed from
 ```

-Feel free to fork and whatnot :happy:
+Feel free to fork and whatnot 😄